ona-li-toki-e-jan-Epiphany-tawa-mi/ilo-li-sina/lipu_pi_kama_sona/nasin_kepeken-en_US.md

 For example, if you put a wildcard for the yes message and "test" for the no message, then if the user types "test", it will not jump, but if they put anything else, it will.

 If both the yes and no messages are not wildcards, and the user types anything other than those messages, then it will repeatedly ask until the user does.

+#### **pokiPiLawaOS(\[names...\]) -> stored value or nothing**

+Gets the value from a given enviroment variable.

+The names are the possible variants for the desired variable.
+Each will be accessed one by one, returing the value of the first variable that has one.
+For example, the name of the user is usually stored in "USER" or "LOGNAME" on Linux distros, but in "USERNAME" on Windows.
+By supplying all 3 variants, you can ensure that it will work on both.

+If none of the given variables have a value, then nothing is returned.

 ### ***Flow Control***